Cheng Xia: As Shi Le's Chief Clerk of the Right

 In 322, Shi Le's most favourite advisor, Zhang Bin died.
 Cheng Xia replaced him as the new Chief Clerk of the Right.
 However, Shi Le did not like Cheng Xia as much as he did with Zhang Bin as the two men were constantly at disagreement with each other.
 It is said that every time Shi Le disagreed with Cheng Xia, he would sigh and say, "The Right Marquess abandoned me and let me work with this man.
 Was it not cruel for him to do so?"

 Cheng Xia advised Shi Le in 326 to garrison troops in the palaces in Ye.
 Shi Le assigned the thirteen-year-old Shi Hong to take command of the army in Ye with assistance from the general Wang Yang (王陽).
 Shi Hu took offence from this decision as he believed that he deserved full control over Ye due to his merits in Shi Le's conquest.
 Hu was forced to move his family and households under him out of Ye, but he built the Three Terrace near the city, where he relocated them.
 He also violently retaliated by having his soldiers dressed up as bandits to raid Cheng Xia's household, where they violated the women inside and stole their clothes.

-The following year in 328, Shi Le personally led a campaign against his rival, Liu Yao of Han Zhao in Luoyang after Shi Hu failed to subdue him.
+The following year in 328, Shi Le personally led a campaign against his rival, Liu Yao of Han-Zhao in Luoyang after Shi Hu failed to subdue him.
 Cheng Xia and a number of ministers opposed this decision, believing that Liu Yao's demise was certain even without Le's presence.
 Shi Le was angry at their remonstration, drawing his sword and shouting at them until they left.
 With help from a compliant minister, Xu Guang, Shi Le's campaign ended in success with Shi Le even capturing Liu Yao himself.

-Han Zhao was annihilated in 329 with the defeat and death of Liu Yao's princes, Liu Yin and Liu Xi.
-In 330, Shi Le claimed the title of Heavenly Prince.
+Han-Zhao was annihilated in 329 with the defeat and death of Liu Yao's princes, Liu Yin and Liu Xi.
+In 330, Shi Le claimed the title of Heavenly King.
 Appointments were handed out, with Cheng Xia becoming Supervisor of the Right and acting Supervisor of the Masters of Writing.

 That same year, the Jin dynasty rebel, Zu Yue had fled to Later Zhao after loyalist forces had defeated his army.
 Shi Le did not like him but still entertained him initially.
 This soon changed as Cheng Xia, believing Zu Yue to be an untrustworthy general, advised Shi Le to execute Zu and his family before he could revolt.
 Cheng Xia's advice was backed by the general Yao Yizhong, and Shi Le eventually agreed.
 Cheng Xia invited Zu Yue and his family to a banquet where Shi Le had them arrested and later executed.